Axway/amplify-central/content/en/docs/amplify_relnotes/20220630_ampc_agents_relnotes.md

 ### Amplify AWS Gateway agents

 * Discovery Agent is working with only one AWS Region (the one used when installing the agent).
-* Discovery Agent can discover APIs having ANY method only, but consumers will not be able to subscribe to it from Unified Catalog.
+* Discovery Agent can discover APIs having ANY method only, but consumers cannot subscribe to it from Unified Catalog.
 * Discovery Agent does not associate the usage plan and API when a subscriber chooses a usage plan that is not already linked to the chosen API.
 * The Usage report is not scalable, as the agent relies on AWS Simple Queue Service and cannot have more than 10 consumers per queue.
 It is possible to increase the number of workers on the agent side.